microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 We are done!
 Test the app in debug with F5 and it should work...
 Everything running using .NET Core 3!
+You may notice, if you have a PC with a high resolution screen, that the application will look very small.
+Don't worry, we're going to fix this problem in the next exercise!

 We are now ready to go further and use all the power of the full UWP ecosystem controls, packages, dlls.